OlivierSohn/hamazed/BACKLOG.md

 - Joining... should not appear in tutorial we could disable the behavior where before displaying a new string, we display the other one in full.
 Instead, continue the animation to its end and then start the other one, or reverse the animation.

-- make audio enabled / disabled by game to avoid initialization when it's not needed, and do not show audio-related parameters.

 - Document why we don't use a deadline technique for server similar to the client (maybe its justified, but I'm not sure)